mroshaw/unity-framework-docs/buildingtools/editortools/configuremeshes.md

 ---
-title: Configure Meshes Tool
+title: Apply Mesh Presets Tool
 nav_order: 3
 parent: Building Editor Tool Window
 ---

-# Configure Meshes Tool
+# Apply Mesh Presets Tool

 This tool configures meshes within your selected building Game Object, giving you control over various aspects of the building.

 ## Quick Overview

-The Configure Meshes tool:
+The Apply Mesh Presets tool:

 - Takes a set of preconfigured `MeshRenderer` parameter settings and applies them to all Interior, Exterior and Prop meshes in the selected game object.
   - All `MeshRenderer` properties can be configured, and support for pipeline specific properties is in the works.